Cerebral Organoid and Assembloid Culture with Murine aNSCs

 tissue compared to the CERO model.

-- mproved Fusion: Enhanced organoidtumor interaction supports better longterm culture.
+- Improved Fusion: Enhanced organoidtumor interaction supports better longterm culture.

 - Reduced Apoptosis: Lower levels of